skroutz/cogy/README.md

     <%= @exception.class %>:<%= @exception.message %>
     ```

-However it can be overriden by creating a view in
+However it can be overriden in the application by creating a view in
 `app/views/cogy/error.text.erb`.

 ## Credits